 Now there is a device invented called EXP GDC Graphic Card Dock, which allows you to connect a desktop graphics card to your laptop to play heavy games on it.
 This item is exclusively available on a Chinese website banggood.com, which is popular for selling unique and cool gadgets all across the world.
 This is the most trusted website for buying items, the are shipping items over 10 years.

-The dock is comes in the price of $49 on banggood and it will completely change your laptop’s performance.
+The dock comes at the price of $49 on banggood and it will completely change your laptop’s performance.
 This is useful for those laptop gamers who don’t want another PC in there home, they just want to upgrade laptop’s graphics (GPU).
-The dock is profitable when your laptop has only the Intel HD graphics, you can just buy a cheap desktop GPU like GT 1030, Gtx 750ti, Gtx 1650 or any used GPU from sites like OLX, eBay.
+The dock is profitable when your laptop has only the Intel HD graphics, you can just buy a cheap desktop GPU like GT 1030, Gtx 750ti, Gtx 1650, or any used GPU from sites like OLX, eBay.

 In additional requirement you need a PSU also according to your GPU’s wattage capacity.
 For Example if you are using Gt 1030 or Gtx 750ti then you need a normal PSU of 450w.
 So the cost of the Dock, Graphics Card, and PSU in US Dollar is around $49 + $75 + $20 = $144 for just this amount your laptop will transform into a gaming machine.
 People just love the Dock and it’s very cheap, you can now play games of your choice.
 Setup your eGPU today by Watching our Video and Instruction Below: